fabricioricard/bigfootwebminer/docs/wallet_account_recovery.md

 You may need to use walletpassphrase to unlock your wallet first.

-Now that you have the private key(s), you will need to stop the pktwallet daemon and create a new wallet.
-Once pktwallet daemon is stopped, you should *move* your wallet to safety, for example:
+Now that you have the private key(s), you will need to stop the bigchainwallet daemon and create a new wallet.
+Once bigchainwallet daemon is stopped, you should *move* your wallet to safety, for example:

 ```
 # Linux
-mv ~/.pktwallet/pkt/wallet.db ~/.pktwallet/pkt/wallet_personal.db
+mv ~/.bigchainwallet/pkt/wallet.db ~/.bigchainwallet/pkt/wallet_personal.db

 # Apple
 mv ~/Library/Application\ Support/Pktwallet/pkt/wallet.db ~/Library/Application\ Support/Pktwallet/pkt/wallet_personal.db